AquaticEcoDynamics/GLM/README.md

 ## Accessing the model

 This `GLM` repository is released coupled with the `AED` water quality model, via the **GLM-AED** release.
-Refer to the [GLM-AED repository](https://github.com/AquaticEcoDynamics/glm-aed) for pre-compiled modle executable files, examples, and information for how to get started with the model.
+Refer to the [`glm-aed` repository](https://github.com/AquaticEcoDynamics/glm-aed) for pre-compiled modle executable files, examples, and information for how to get started with the model.

 <br>